Gigaspaces/xap-docs/site/content/xap/12.3/admin/the-sla-deterministic.markdown

 ---

-When a deploying a data grid, primary and backup instances will be provisioned in an arbitrary manner across the available machines running GSA/GSCs.
-You don't have a control where these will be physically located as the primary election mechanism determines the primary and backup instances location at the deploy time (first instance per partition elected as the primary).
+When a deploying a data grid, primary and backup instances are provisioned arbitrarily across the available machines running GSA/GSCs.
+You can't control where the instances are physically located because the primary election mechanism determines the location of the primary and backup instances at deploy time (the first instance per partition is elected as the primary).

-In some cases you would like to determine the primary and backup instances location in an explicit manner.
-A simple approach would be to use zones, having one specific zone to host the primary instances and another zone to host the backup instances.
-These zones do not determine specific physical machines to host the primary/backup instances, but logical group of GSCs associated with a specific zone once started.
-Usually, the zone might reflect machines located in specific different racks or different data centers that are nearby having very fast and reliable connectivity in between.
+In some cases, you may want to explicitly define the location of the primary and backup instances.
+A simple approach is using zones, setting one zone to host the primary instances and another zone to host the backup instances.
+These zones do not determine specific physical machines to host the primary/backup instances, but rather a logical group of GSCs associated with a specific zone, once started.
+Usually, the zone reflects machines located in specific different racks, or different data centers that are nearby and have very fast and reliable connectivity between them.

-# When Deterministic Deployment should be used?
+# When to Use Deterministic Deployment

-The Primary-Backup Zone Controller approach intended to be used with read mostly scenarios (80% read) where the latency between the sites is extremely low (below one-two milliseconds) with high bandwidth capacity.
+The Primary-Backup Zone Controller approach is intended for use with  mostly read scenarios (80% read), where the latency between the sites is extremely low (below 1-2 milliseconds) with high bandwidth capacity.

-Having primary and backup instances on different remote sites that are far away from each other is not a recommended approach with read/write applications.
-In this case primary and backup instances should be located within the same LAN with high speed connectivity and high capacity bandwidth to allow the primary replicate data as fast as it can to the backup to minimize the replication overhead on the application behavior.
+Having primary and backup instances in different remote sites that geographically distant from each other is not recommended with read/write applications.
+In this case, primary and backup instances should be located within the same LAN with high speed connectivity and high capacity bandwidth, to allow the primary instance to replicate data as fast as it can to the backup instance, in order to minimize the effect of replication overhead on application behavior.

-When there is a requirement to leverage remote sites for disaster recovery or remote clients access - most systems will have their data grid primary and backup instances (using synchronous replication mode) within the same LAN (Master data grid) with another grid and its data-grid (not sharing the same lookup service and GSM with the master data grid) running as a slave data grid where the [WAN Replication Gateway](/sbp/wan-replication-gateway.html) used to replicate data between the Master and Slave Data-Grid asynchronously.
-With multi-master architecture the WAN Replication Gateway may run a conflict resolver to handle concurrent updates of the same object in both sites.
+When corporate policy requires leveraging remote sites for disaster recovery or remote client access, most systems will have their data grid's primary and backup instances (using synchronous replication mode) within the same LAN (master data grid).There will be another grid and its data grid (not sharing the same lookup service or GSM with the master data grid) running as a slave data grid, where the [WAN Replication Gateway](/sbp/wan-replication-gateway.html) is used to replicate data between the master and slave data grid asynchronously.
+With multi-master architecture, the WAN Replication Gateway may run a conflict resolver to handle concurrent updates of the same object at both sites.

 # Controlling Primary/Backup Location

-The Primary-Backup Zone Controller used with Deterministic Deployment should be deployed with the data grid PU.
-It allows you to specify a specific zone for primary instances and a different zone for backup instances.
-Once the Primary-Backup Zone Controller deployed/started it relocates all the primary instances into GSCs associated with the primary zone and later relocates all the backup instances into GSCs associated with the backup zone.
+The Primary-Backup Zone Controller used with Deterministic Deployment should be deployed with the data grid Processing Unit.
+The controller allows you to specify a specific zone for primary instances and a different zone for backup instances.
+When the Primary-Backup Zone Controller is deployed/started, it relocates all the primary instances to GSCs that are associated with the primary zone and later relocates all the backup instances to GSCs that are associated with the backup zone.
 The Primary-Backup Zone Controller periodically checks the status of the deployed data grid and relocates relevant instances as needed.

 {{% align center%}}
 ![primarybackupzonecontroller.jpg](/attachment_files/primarybackupzonecontroller.jpg)